Tebs-Lab/networking-workshop/overview.md

 * The purpose and function of two other supporting protocols:
     * Network Address Translation (NAT)
     * Dynamic Host Configuration Protocol (DHCP)

-### 5. The Link and Physical Layers

-These two layers are tightly linked (and in fact are combined in the TCP/IP stack).
-They relate to the hardware that physically sends information across the medium of choice.
-Ethernet, Wi-Fi, and 4G/5G are the most well known such protocols.
-These layers are of critical concern to folks building networking hardware, and tend to be less important to software developers who assume this stuff "just works" and write their software accordingly.

-**We'll learn...**

-* A little bit about the physical transmission mechanism of Ethernet.
-* Enough about how Wi-Fi works to wonder how it is even possible.
-* The basics of the Address Resolution Protocol (ARP).